If you have been diagnosed with a lung condition, it’s likely that you’ll have lots of questions.

 This section aims to address all of these concerns – and many more that you may have.
 It contains lots of useful information about living with a lung condition and how to make the most of life.

-Healthy eating – how to eat a balanced and nutritious diet to keep you well and help you fight infections and what to do if you are struggling with your weight.
+How to eat a balanced and nutritious diet to keep you well and help you fight infections and what to do if you are struggling with your weight.

-Exercise – lots of advice and information about how to lead an active life and exercise safely with a lung condition, including classes and resources near where you live.
+Lots of advice and information about how to lead an active life and exercise safely with a lung condition, including classes and resources near where you live.

 If you are worried about anything or have any other questions that aren’t answered here, you can call the British Lung Foundation Helpline on 03000 030 555.
-Lines are open Monday to Friday from 10am to 6pm, and calls are charged at a local rate.
+Lines are open Monday to Friday from 9am to 5pm, and calls are charged at a local rate.